mrworf/iceshelf/README.md

 Please use the testsuite and run a complete iteration with GPG and PAR2.
 Also extend the suite if needed to cover any specific testcase which was previously missed.

 If you submit a pull request, please include the output from the testsuite.
+The tests rely on the `par2` and `gpg` tools being available in the PATH, so make sure they are installed before running `extras/testsuite/test.sh`.